midigurdy/mg-docs/source/Getting_to_know_the_MidiGurdy.rst

 switched on or off.
 An illuminated button means the string is currently switched on.

+Please note that a **short press** on the string button only switches the first string of each type.
+The "String Set" buttons described below allow you to also control the second and third string of each type individually.

+Or you can use a **long press** on the string button to switch *all* strings of that type on or off.

 The String Set Buttons (Set 2 and Set 3)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~